rhyver/f1live/README.md

 If some data is not displaying:

 1. Ensure there's an active F1 session (practice, qualifying, or race)
-2. Check the browser console for JavaScript errors
+2. Check the browser console for any errors
 3. Verify that the data feed is being received in the Elixir logs

 ## Contributing